Login

 Profit from the sale CHF 100,000

-Property gain Tax rate Capital gains tax on property
+Property gain Tax rate Property gains tax

-The first CHF 4,000 10% CHF 400
+For the first CHF 4,000 10% CHF 400

-The next CHF 6,000 15% CHF 900
+For the next CHF 6,000 15% CHF 900

-The next CHF 8,000 20% CHF 1,600
+For the next CHF 8,000 20% CHF 1,600

-The next CHF 12,000 25% CHF 3,000
+For the next CHF 12,000 25% CHF 3,000

-The next CHF 20,000 30% CHF 6,000
+For the next CHF 20,000 30% CHF 6,000

-The next CHF 50,000 35% CHF 17,500
+For the next CHF 50,000 35% CHF 17,500

 Total profit CHF 100,000

-Capital gains tax on property CHF 29,400
+Property gains tax CHF 29,400

-Minus 20% based on a 10-year ownership CHF 23,520 (correct as at September 2021)
+Minus 20% based on a 10-year period of ownership CHF 23,520 (correct as at September 2021)

 Value-enhancing investments CHF 0